TheDude-gh/simplecb/readme.txt

 =Dynamic change of town growth rate.
 Every 5 years is increased by 1 up to maximum 4
  - Says all

+=Limit cities population to percentage of the biggest claimed town on map.
+Set to 0 to disable.
+	Will limit all cities to percentage of any claimed town.
+Range 0 to 1000%.

 =Town Growth mechanism
  - You can choose from 2 mechanisms:
 	- Normal - the same as original OpenTTD growth, it only requires the cargo and OpenTTD places new houses (and transport service)
 	- Expand - Similar to Normal, but uses own mechanism, GS places houses instead of OpenTTD.
 Requires transport service and cargo to grow town

+=Town will shrink slightly when not supplied
+	Town will shrink when not properly supplied.

 =Max claimable town population
  - maximum town population of claimable towns